-Our Designated Safeguarding Lead and deputies are trained to Safeguarding Level 3/4.
+Headteacher is our Designated Safeguarding Lead trained to Safeguarding Level 3/4.
+The Deputy Headteacher is the deputy DSL.

 They have been fully trained for the demands of this role in Child Protection and Inter-Agency working.
 They attend courses with child support agencies to ensure that they remain conversant with best practice.
 They undergo refresher training every two years.
 They maintain close links with the relevant bodies and report at least once a year to the Governors.